-Reviewing Totoro is tough because with a film that’s loved by millions and which has enthralled audiences for decades – what’s left to say, right? 🙂
+Reviewing Totoro is tough for me because with a film that’s loved by millions and which has enthralled audiences for decades – what’s left to say, right? 🙂

 My Neighbour Totoro (Tonari no Totoro) 1988

-But I love it and so here we go!
+But I love it and so here we go anyway!

-Obviously Totoro and his friends really show that sweeter side to magic in Miyazaki’s oeuvre, along with adding the humour, but I think it’s probably the bright-eyed nature of the kids themselves as they roam the beautiful even pastoral settings and explore, that really makes the film endearing for me.
+Obviously, Totoro and his friends really provide a sweet side to the magic, along with adding a lot of humour, but I think it’s probably the bright-eyed nature of the kids themselves as they roam the beautiful, pastoral settings and explore, that really makes the film endearing for me.

-On the off chance that you haven’t seen Totoro – definitely watch
+So, on the off chance that you haven’t seen Totoro – definitely watch it!